 Full Service Lightering.
 Full service lightering is the process of transferring cargo between vessels of different sizes.
 Our lightering capability leverages access to our Aframax fleet operating in the USG and our offshore lightering support acumen to provide full service lightering.
 Our customers include oil companies and trading companies that are importing or exporting crude oil in the USG to or from larger Suezmax and VLCC vessels which are port restricted due to their size.
-We believe that our full service lightering in the USG will provide additional base cargo volume complementary to our spot trading strategy in the Caribbean to the USG market, and allow our Manager to better optimize the deployment of the fleet that we trade in this region through better scheduling flexibility and utilization.
+We believe that our full service lightering in the USG will provide additional base cargo volume complementary to our spot trading strategy in the Caribbean to the USG market and allow our Manager to better optimize the deployment of the fleet that we trade in this region through better scheduling flexibility and utilization.

 Ship-to-Ship Support Services and LNG Terminal Management and Consultancy Services.
 Ship-to-ship (or STS) support service is the process of transferring cargo between seagoing ships positioned alongside each other, either stationary or underway.
-Demand for global ship-to-ship support services is often driven by oil market arbitrages and oil traders optimizing their USD ton/mile on cargoes.
-We intend to access various opportunities related to the provision of global ship-to-ship services, including blending, breaking of bulk cargo shipments, and the optimization of markets in contango which may use floating storage as a more cost-effective solution to shore tankage.
-LNG terminal management and consultancy services revolve around tailored service provisions focusing on areas such as LNG terminal operations and maintenance, LNG terminal development, LNG bunkering solutions, and commissioning and compatibility services.
+Demand for global STS support services is often driven by oil market arbitrages and oil traders optimizing their USD ton/mile on cargoes.
+For conventional crude, dirty petroleum, clean petroleum and LPG product, we intend to access various opportunities related to the provision of global ship-to-ship services, including blending, breaking of bulk cargo shipments, and the optimization of markets in contango which may use floating storage as a more cost-effective solution to shore tankage.
+In addition, there is demand for global LNG ship-to-ship support services due to the limited number of ice capable LNG carriers, which increasingly is resulting in the shuttling of LNG cargo to conventional LNG carriers for long haul voyages.

+LNG terminal management and consultancy services revolve around tailored service provisions focusing on areas, such as LNG terminal operations and maintenance, LNG terminal development, LNG bunkering solutions, and commissioning and compatibility services.
 We seek to obtain more sustainable revenue through long-term, fixed-rate contracts for these LNG services.